What are the internal and external issues in ISO 27001?

 Internal issues affecting ISMS outcomes

-Internal issues involve factors within the direct control of a company.
+Internal issues are factors within the direct control of a company.
 These include:

 External issues affecting ISMS outcomes

-External issues are factors outside an organisation that impact its progress or success.
-While an organisation cannot control these factors, it can adapt to them.
+External issues are factors outside an organisation’s control that impact its progress or success.
+While an organisation can’t control these factors, it can however adapt to them.
 They include:

 How to document internal and external issues

-Under ISO/IEC 27001, you are not required to document the context of the organisation in a separate document.
-However, you must document information on specific issues.
+Under ISO/IEC 27001, you aren’t required to document the context of the organisation in a separate document.
+However, you must record information on specific issues.
 For external issues, you should document your information security goals, outcomes of risk assessments, information assets, and the competence of your staff.
-You must also document the relevant regulatory, contractual, legislative, and statutory requirements.
+You must also record the relevant regulatory, contractual, legislative, and statutory requirements.

 Certification made simple